 2.1 Experimental design

 An experiment was undertaken at the Department of Poultry Science, KNP College of Veterinary Science Shirwal Dist.
 Satara, Maharashtra.
 Total 300, day-old straight-run commercial broiler chicks of Cobb-430Y strain were randomly divided into five groups containing 60 chicks per group with three replicates of 20 chicks in each.
 The diets were PC: Standard control diet, NC1: 75 kcal/kg less ME than standard diet, NC2: 100 kcal/kg less ME than standard diet, NC1 + BM: NC1 + 100g /ton β-mannanase and NC2 + BM : NC2 + 100g /ton β-mannanase (Natupulse® TS).
 The experiment was conducted in deep litter housing system for a period of six weeks in the pre-starter (0-14 days), starter (15-28 days), and finisher (29-42 days) phases.
 The diets formulated were corn-soybean meal-based, and non-isocaloric and iso-nitrogenous in nature.
-The metabolic energy (ME) content of pre-starter, starter, and finisher diets of standard diet positive control (PC) was 3000, 3125, 3250 kcal/kg feed, respectively.
+The metabolic energy (ME) content of pre-starter, starter, and finisher diets of standard diet positive control (PC) was 3,000, 3,125, 3,250 kcal/kg feed, respectively.
 The crude protein content of pre-starter, starter, and finisher feed of all diets was 22.50, 21, 19.5 respectively.
 Following parameters were studied during the experiment.

 2.2 Histomorphology of Jejunum

 Jejunum samples from six birds per treatment group were collected during slaughter at the end of the 35th day.
 The samples were carefully excised by dissection, ensuring that the middle portion of each jejunal segment was obtained for histomorphometric analysis.
 These tissue pieces were fixed and preserved in 10% neutral-buffered formalin.
-After fixation, the collected tissue underwent processing through an alcohol-xylene protocol in an automated tissue processor and embedded in paraffin at 60°C. The tissue sections will be cut to a thickness of 3-5 micrometers using an automated tissue microtome.
+After fixation, the collected tissue underwent processing through an alcohol-xylene protocol in an automated tissue processor and embedded in paraffin at 60°C. The tissue sections were cutted to a thickness of 3-5 micrometers using an automated tissue microtome.
 The slides were stained using the routine Haematoxylin and Eosin method [17].
 The histological analysis involved measurements of villus height (µm), width (µm), crypt depth (µm) and villus height:crypt depth ratio.
 The goblet cell count was calculated in 100 x 100 µm area of histological slide.

 2.3 Relative immune organ weights